Last year at this time we were firing questions at the kids at every turn.

 - Children start to forget the fun of learning when we remind them how serious this schooling business is for years on end.

-We have been moving quickly and dealing with different currencies, customs and languages every few days.
+We have been moving quickly and dealing with different currencies, customs, and languages every few days.
 Because of that, we have let up on the formal aspects of education and the most incredible things have happened.
-The kids attract the most amazing teachers into their lives.
+The kids attract the most amazing teachers in their lives.